Garfius/arduinoTheremin/README.md

 Considerar estudi d'ús d'entrades/sortides programables de rp2040.

 -----ENG-----
 Basic operation apparently correct.
-Sensors mounted at about ~80 degrees, without a filter produces an unpleasant sound, due to the obvious and curious relationship between the two hands.
+Sensors mounted at about ~80 degrees, without a filter produces an unpleasant sound, also the relationship between the two hands is kinda intreresting.
 Tested on Arduino Nano, pins with hardware interrupt required.
 Consider study using rp2040 programmable inputs/outputs.